 The Iowa State 4-H Council is composed of approximately 40 energetic and positive high school juniors and seniors who act as ambassadors for 4-H. One of their major responsibilities is planning the Iowa 4-H Youth Conference held in Ames, Iowa every June.

-Members are selected from their extension areas through an application and interview process.
-The youth meet 4 times during the year at the State 4-H Camping Center.
-They get to know each other through team building activities, plan conference, promote 4-H, help to ensure funding for 4-H programs, and form friendships that last a lifetime.
+Members are selected through an application and interview process.
+The youth meet 4 times during the year in central Iowa for weekend retreats.
+They get to know each other through team building activities, planning conference, promoting 4-H, helping to ensure funding for 4-H programs, and forming friendships that last a lifetime.

 The Iowa State 4-H Council members also serve as ambassadors for 4-H, often meeting with county councils and 4-H groups in their local areas.
 The State Fair, state 4-H events, and leadership workshops also keep the council active.

 Members of the State 4-H Council in partnership with the State 4-H Youth Development staff to plan, conduct, and evaluate the Iowa 4-H Youth Conference.
 The conference is held on the ISU Campus.

 - Participants are selected through “State 4-H Recognition Day.”
 This process includes submitting a one-page cover letter and a one-page resume.
 4-H Members can apply in January, and winners are announced in April.

 - Applicants must be in grade 10-11 at the time of application.